Food and Clothing

 - USDA Nondiscrimination Statement – Spanish – Declaracion sobre la prohibicion de la Discriminacion USDA

+Find clothes, shoes, and accessories for people of all ages.
 ECCO clients are eligible to receive twenty (20) items of clothing once every thirty (30) days.
 All clients must first register at the front desk to access the store.
-East Cooper residency is required.

-ECCO provides emergency funds to hundreds of East Cooper residents in financial distress each year.
+ECCO provides emergency funds to hundreds of Charleston and Berkeley County residents in financial distress each year.
 Clients may receive limited assistance with their utility bill or monthly rent or mortgage payment (depending on funding).
 Assistance is determined by ECCO’s Financial Case Manager and is provided on a first-come, first-serve basis.
 Please review the following criteria to see if you qualify.

 - A sudden loss of income in the past 60 days (ex: laid off, fired, or hours were greatly cut)